ehrpg/qstar/docs/character/skills.md

 ##### Acrobatics

-Acrobatics is used for tumbling, dodging away from falling debris, balance over a rope, *jump* in zero gravity environments etc.
+is used for tumbling, dodging away from falling debris, balance over a rope, *jump* in zero gravity environments etc.

 ##### Athletics

-Athletics used for climbing, jumping, running, swimming, etc.
+is used for climbing, jumping, running, swimming, etc.
 <br>
 Without this [Skill][] being trained, the character **cannot** swim.

 ##### Force

-Force is used for breaching doors, break down treasure chests, holding doors shut etc.
+is used for breaching doors, break down treasure chests, holding doors shut etc.

 ##### Heavy Weapons*

-Heavy Weapons is used when using heavy weapons such as rocket launchers, vehicle mounted machine guns, or firing any vessel's weapons.
+is used when using heavy weapons such as rocket launchers, vehicle mounted machine guns, or firing any vessel's weapons.

 ##### Light Weapons

-Light Weapons is used for ranged weapon attacks with weapons like bows, pistols, lasguns, etc.
+is used for ranged weapon attacks with weapons like bows, pistols, lasguns, etc.

 ##### Melee*

-Melee is used when using melee weapons or defending against a melee attack.
+is used when using melee weapons or parrying a melee attack.

 ##### Operate*

-Operate is used for piloting or steering a vessel and remote controlling drones.
+is used for driving, piloting or steering a vessel and remote controlling drones.

 ##### Stealth

-Stealth is used to hide from others, sneak around, lockpicking, etc.
+is used to hide from others, sneak around, lockpicking, etc.
 <br>
 It's opposed by the **Search** [Skill][].